How to Track Your Period and Why It's Important?

 — Approximately days 15-26 of cycle

-How can I expect to feel: You will notice your energy is starting to taper off, you may feel yourself becoming less social and craving more alone time.
+How can I expect to feel?
+You will notice your energy is starting to taper off, and you may feel yourself becoming less social and craving more alone time.
 Motivation may be decreasing and you won’t feel as strong.
-You may feel Premenstrual (PMS) symptoms begin to present such as bloating, tender breasts, moodiness, breakouts and sleep disturbances.
+You may feel Premenstrual (PMS) symptoms begin to present, such as bloating, tender breasts, moodiness, breakouts and sleep disturbances.
 While PMS symptoms are very common, they are certainly not normal.
 When we experience PMS symptoms it’s our body's way of indicating something is not quite in balance.

 Ema Taylor is a Qualified Naturopath, Nutritionist and Certified Fertility Awareness Educator.
 Her mission is to help people understand their miraculous body, find harmony with their hormones and optimise their fertility so they can live a more empowered life.